Cpatainfei/C-projects-for-numerical-computing/README.md

 ## Usage

-Each fold contains the whole project with its .sln files derived from the MS vistual studio, while the source codes are extracted additionally in cs files, which could be run directly.
+Each fold contains the whole project with its .sln files derived from the MS vistual studio, while the source codes are extracted additionally in .cs files, which could be run directly.